 DUI sentencing.
 Ignition interlock devices are meant to prevent repeat offenses and

-Kansas City DUI lawyer may be able to help you avoid having an IID installed in your vehicle
+Kansas City DWI lawyer may be able to help you avoid having an IID installed in your vehicle

 DUI charges dropped or reduced.